skulumani/thesis-gwu/README.md

 If you have any ideas to improve this class file or want to implement some new features feel free to submit a [pull request](https://help.github.com/articles/about-pull-requests/).

 Eventually, this class file can serve as a legitimate format for all GWU graduate work.

+## Inspiration

+This is an extension/modification of a template created for the [University of Michigan](http://www-personal.umich.edu/~dalle/codes/thesis-umich/) by Derek Dalle.
+I've made some modifications and updates to replace out of date packages, and comply with GWU guidelines.

 ## License